TimothyDJones/til/Python_Tips.md

 [Reference2](https://docs.python.org/tutorial/modules.html#importing-from-a-package)

 ## Virtual Environments and Dependency Management
 Dependency management in Python is a key aspect of successful development just as with any modern programming language.
+Python has a [somewhat notorious reputation](https://xkcd.com/1987/) when it comes to dependency management, but things are markedly better with Python 3.
 Python's solution to depenency management is the [virtual environment](https://docs.python.org/3/tutorial/venv.html), often abbreviated `venv`.
 Virtual environments provide an isolated run-time environment (self-contained directory tree) with the Python environment plus additional packages with specific versions applicable to the given application.

 The Python community differs on whether virtual environments should be contained within the project directory for an application or separate from (outside of) it.
 My _preference_ is to keep the `venv` **in** the project directory in a **hidden** directory named `.venv`.
 This helps to avoid confusion about which virtual environment directories correspond to which projects, especially if you rename your project directories.